T. A. Blakelock High School

-T.A.
-Blakelock High School is the second oldest high school in the town of Oakville, Ontario, and has the oldest high school building in Oakville still in use as a school.
+T. A. Blakelock High School is the second oldest high school in the town of Oakville, Ontario, and has the oldest high school building in Oakville still in use as a school.
 The school was built in 1957.
-There are 1,001 students currently enrolled at T.A.
+There are 1,200 students currently enrolled at T.A.
 Blakelock.
 The school is named after Thomas Aston Blakelock.

 The school's athletic teams were originally known as the Tabbies, after the acronym TAB.
 They are now called the Tigers.
+Name was changed after Sean Tiger, the science teacher at T.A.
+Blackelock who also was one of the founders of the Oakville Centre for the Performing Arts.

-Blakelock is the only public high school in southwest Oakville, after the recent closing of Queen Elizabeth High School and the transfer of Gordon E. Perdue High School to the Catholic Board in 1990.
+Blakelock is the only public high school in southwest Oakville, after the closure of Queen Elizabeth High School and the transfer of Gordon E. Perdue High School to the Catholic Board in 1990.

-The current principal is Mr. Paul Dawson.
+The current principal is John Stieva.

 Blakelock is known for having an excellent music program.
-In 2013 their Senior Wind Ensemble and Grade 12 Percussion Ensemble both won Gold at MusicFest's Canadian National Music Festival.
+In 2013, its Senior Wind Ensemble and Grade 12 Percussion Ensemble both won Gold at MusicFest's Canadian National Music Festival.